tanersener/mobile-ffmpeg/README.md

     MediaInformation *mediaInformation = [MobileFFmpeg getMediaInformation:@"<file path or uri>"];
     ```

-6. Record video and audio using IOS camera
+6. Record video and audio using iOS camera.
+This operation is not supported on `tvOS` since `AVFoundation` is not available on `tvOS`.

     ```
     [MobileFFmpeg execute: @"-f avfoundation -r 30 -video_size 1280x720 -pixel_format bgr0 -i 0:0 -vcodec h264_videotoolbox -vsync 2 -f h264 -t 00:00:05 %@", recordFilePath];